Services

 Why Veterinarians Advise Against Pet Sedation During Flights

 We get a lot of questions about sedation and tranquilizers for pets flying.
-According to the AVMA (American Veterinary Medical Association), the answer is always no — sedating a pet during air travel compromises your animal's health, with risk of respiratory and heart problems.
-These substances should not be used unless it's an unusual situation, and veterinarians should not dispense sedatives for pets traveling by air.
+According to the AVMA (American Veterinary Medical Association), the answer is consistently no — sedating a pet during air travel compromises your animal's health, with documented risk of respiratory and cardiac complications.
+The AVMA's official position is that sedatives and tranquilizers should not be given to pets transported by air unless a veterinarian determines it is medically necessary.
+Even a vet-prescribed sedative given at home before the flight can have exaggerated effects once the animal is airborne.

 The Real Risks: Respiratory and Cardiovascular Effects